esdrassirene/computer-science-class/journal.md

 # 9/18/2023 today i completed the finalpart of my english modules for my edready class
 # 9/19/2023 i have completed the second portion of my math modules in edready
 # 9/20/2023 i started to write my essay for my english class
+# 9/21/23   i was writing an essay
+# 9/22/23 im still writing my essay
+# 9/25/23 i completed one of my code hs assigments
+# 9/26/23 i was completing my math homework
+# 9/27/23 i have completed my essay
+# 9/30/23 i have completed another code assigment
+# 9/31/23 i completed one of my math assigments